ArthaTi/Pepe/commands.md

 List of commands available in Pepe.

-> The name between dashes is the possible function name if Pepe gets an "easy" version (that would be transpiled to normal Pepe).
-It's also used to refer to the function.

 - Click the section title to view corresponding column in [the project](https://github.com/Soaku/Pepe/projects/2).
 - Click the command name to view corresponding note in [the project](https://github.com/Soaku/Pepe/projects/2).
 - `Stack <<` - Push to stack